sled-rs/sled-rs.github.io/performance.md

   * having too much fun? **better** code may run **slower**
 * [Are you accessing different memory locations that are 4k apart?](#4k-aliasing)

-Measuring the runtime of a workload before and after applying a diff is unsound because there are so many other variables that impact performance.

 If an experiment were a pure math function, changing our input variables would be the only thing that would influence the change of our observed outputs.